Meet Our Team

-Jeannette began working at Floyd Memorial in 2007 as a registered nurse, and currently works in the physical therapy department in outpatient rehab as a certified massage therapist.
+Jeannette began working at Floyd Memorial in 2007 as a registered nurse, and currently works in the Physical Therapy department at Outpatient Rehab and Floyd Memorial Physical Therapy Charlestown Road at 3891 Charlestown Road (behind Kohl’s) as a certified massage therapist.

 Jeannette completed her massage therapy training at Advanced Massage Therapeutics in Louisville in 2009.
 Since then, she has continued to expand her education and training to include certifications in orthopedic massage, prenatal massage, and infant massage instruction.
 Jeannette is also trained in Kinesio Taping techniques and hot stone massage.